executablebooks/myst-book-theme/README.md

-# @curvenote/book-theme
+# @myst-theme/book

-The "book" theme for a Curvenote site.
+A lightweight MyST theme designed to mimic the look-and-feel of an interactive book.

 ## Usage with MyST